adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » If you can’t find a reason to fight, then you shouldn’t be fighting.” - Akame</code></pre>
+<pre><code>1 » Being lonely is more painful then getting hurt. - Monkey D Luffy</code></pre>
-<pre><code>2 » When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say, I used everything you gave me. - Erma Bombeck</code></pre>
+<pre><code>2 » Anything can happen.
+No one ever thinks it will until it does.
+What will happen, happens.
+That’s how the world is.
+The most important thing is to not let the tragedy defeat you.
+To believe that you can get through it. - Kyousuke Natsume</code></pre>
-<pre><code>3 » I too will obtain everything that I desire.
-Not because someone asked me to do it, but because I know in my heart that I have something worth fighting for. - Julis Alexia Van Riessfeld</code></pre>
+<pre><code>3 » Winning isn’t everything, but wanting to win is. - Vince Lombardi</code></pre>
 </details>

 <!--END_SECTION:waka-->